Overview

 Multiple critical vulnerabilities have been discovered by independent security researcher Aiman Yahya Al-Hadhrami from the Republic of Yemen, a student at the University of Science and Technology, Sana'a.
 These vulnerabilities affect CommScope and Ruckus products.

-The discovered issues include flaws in the Secure Boot mechanism and the Web GUI interface, which allow a remote attacker to bypass authentication and perform firmware upgrades using unauthorized images, triggered by a fundamental compromise stemming from critical vulnerabilities in the system’s chain of trust.
+The discovered issues include flaws in the Secure Boot mechanism and the Web GUI interface, which allow a remote attacker to bypass authentication and perform firmware upgrades using unauthorized images.

 A total of 10 CVEs have been identified, with Base Scores indicating Critical Impact: